yjh0410/Vision-Pretraining-Tutorial/masked_image_modeling/README.md

 # Masked AutoEncoder

 ## 1. Pretrain
-We have kindly provided the bash script `train_pretrain.sh` file for pretraining.
+We have kindly provided the bash script `main_pretrain.sh` file for pretraining.
 You can modify some hyperparameters in the script file according to your own needs.

 ```Shell
 cd Vision-Pretraining-Tutorial/masked_image_modeling/